Does Changing Your Own Oil Void Warranty Ford

 If you’re not sure when your last oil change was or whether it was performed according to Ford’s specifications, don’t hesitate to bring your vehicle in for a checkup.
 Our trained technicians can quickly assess whether your car is due for an oil change and perform the service according to Ford’s guidelines.

 The answer is maybe.
 It depends on the terms of your warranty and what type of issue you’re having with your car.
-For example, if your engine fails shortly after you miss an oil change, the dealership may argue that the lack of maintenance was a contributing factor to the problem and refuse to cover it under warranty.
+For example, suppose your engine fails shortly after you miss an oil change in that case.
+The dealership may argue that the lack of maintenance was a contributing factor to the problem and refuse to cover it under warranty.

 On the other hand, if you miss an oil change but don’t have any engine problems, it’s unlikely that your warranty will be affected.
 The bottom line is that it’s always best to stay up-to-date on all recommended maintenance for your car to avoid any potential issues down the road.